akveo/nebular/docs/articles/nebular-themes-tutorial-custom.md

-This section describes steps to create new Angular project with Nebular theme framework.
+This section describes steps to customize default theme provided by Nebular.
+We assume that you already did [Basic setup](#/docs/ngxadmin-tutorials/themes-tutorial-basic-setup) and have working app with installed Nebular and default them.
-Please take a look
-[Theme System](https://akveo.github.io/nebular/#/docs/concepts/theme-system) in a first to be familiar with concept.

-By the end of the tutorial you will be able to do the following:
-* Use you own styles based on Nebular (cosmic or default theme)
 <hr class="section-end">

 ## Steps: